Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Appendix: Tables

 \subsection{Quotient of elliptic fibrations case b): tables}

 In the following tables we describe the elliptic fibration $\mathcal{E}/\sigma_t$.
 We refer to the examples given in Section \ref{sec: existence case 2)}, thus we assume $m_2=n_2=0$ as in Proposition \ref{prop: existence case b)}.
-The elliptic fibrations considered are indicated in the first column, using the notation of the tables of Section \ref{subsec: existence case b}.
-In the second column it is indicated the van Geemen--Sarti involution considered to make the quotient: if the quotients by two distinct van Geemen--Sarti involutions have the same type of reducible fibers and the same torsion sections, then we write them in a unique line, indicating both the van Geemen--Sarti involutions in the second column.
+The elliptic fibrations considered are listed in the first column, using the notation of the tables of Section \ref{subsec: existence case b}.
+In the second column we indicate which van Geemen--Sarti involution we used to obtain the quotient surface: if the quotients by two distinct van Geemen--Sarti involutions have the same type of reducible fibers and the same torsion sections then we write them in a unique line, indicating both the van Geemen--Sarti involutions in the second column.
 In the third, fourth and fifth columns the quotient elliptic fibration is described.
-We denote by $t'$ the generator of the $\Z/2\Z$ in $MW(\mathcal{E}/\sigma_t)$ such that $(\mathcal{E}/\sigma_t)/\sigma_{t'}$ is the original elliptic fibration on $X_{(r,22-r,\delta)}$.
-If $(\Z/2\Z)^2\subset MW(\mathcal{E}/\sigma_t)$ we denote by $u'$ another generator of $MW(\mathcal{E}/\sigma_t)$.
-In the fifth column the intersection between the torsion sections and the components of the reducible fibers are given: the reducible fibers (not the singular) are numbered according to the order given in the third column.
-In sixth column we give the discriminant group of the N\'eron--Severi of the quotient surface.
-If the N\'eron--Severi group is 2-elementary, the quotient surface corresponds to a K3 surface of type $X_{(r,a,\delta)}$: in this case in the seventh column we give the invariants $(r,a,\delta)$ and, if $a= 22-r$ the number of the corresponding elliptic fibration with respect to the tables of Section \ref{subsec: quotient}.\\ Quotients in case $r=20$:
+We denote by $t'$ the generator of the $\Z/2\Z$ in $\MW(\mathcal{E}/\sigma_t)$ such that $(\mathcal{E}/\sigma_t)/\sigma_{t'}$ is the original elliptic fibration on $X_{(r,22-r,\delta)}$.
+If $(\Z/2\Z)^2\subset \MW(\mathcal{E}/\sigma_t)$ we denote by $u'$ another generator of $\MW(\mathcal{E}/\sigma_t)$.
+In the fifth column the intersections between the torsion sections and the components of the reducible fibers are given: the reducible fibers (not the singular) are numbered according to the order given in the third column.
+In the sixth column we give the discriminant group of the N\'eron--Severi of the quotient surface.
+If the N\'eron--Severi group is 2-elementary, the quotient surface corresponds to a K3 surface of type $X_{(r,a,\delta)}$: in this case in the seventh column we give the invariants $(r,a,\delta)$ and, if $a= 22-r$, the number of the corresponding elliptic fibration with respect to the tables of Section \ref{subsec: existence case b}.\\ Quotients in case $r=20$:

 Quotients in case $r=19$: